Sticky Navigaton Placeholder (may behave unexpectedly if placed anywhere other than "Header" or "Main")

 No. If you are at least 18 years of age and are admitted to practice law by the Illinois Supreme Court, you are exempt for having to complete any real estate pre-license education.
 You must still pass a state exam before applying for the license.

-How do I apply to take the State examination to obtain a Real Estate Broker license?
+How do I apply to take the State examination to obtain an Illinois Real Estate Broker license?

 All qualifying attorneys must complete an Illinois Real Estate Examination Registration form along with providing a photocopy of their ARDC card.
-This form must be mailed to PSI/AMP at the provided address located on the form.
+This form can be e-mailed to PSI at the provided address in the form.

-Click here to access the PSI candidate handbook and obtain the form.
-For further questions about the exam, you can contact PSI directly at (800) 345-6559 or at info@goAMP.com
+To access this form in the PSI Candidate Handbook, please click here and refer to page 21.
+For further questions about the exam, please contact PSI directly at (855) 340-3893 or email@example.com.

 If I am a newly-admitted attorney, how many hours of continuing legal education ("CLE") do I have to complete?